-If you put food on the table by heading into a job and collecting a paycheck, most other means of generating income may seem so hands-off that they qualify as passive income.
-While this rule of thumb seems logical, it’s not accurate: The Internal Revenue Service strictly defines passive income to include only a few revenue streams.
-Because of this, capital gains and other investment income aren’t treated as passive income.
+If you put food on the table by heading into a job and collecting a paycheck, most other means of generating income might seem so hands-off that they qualify as passive income.
+While this rule of thumb seems logical, it’s not accurate.

 Passive Income Defined